 On Story is two-time Lone Star Emmy winning show having received accolades for the Season 4 episode, Breaking Bad: A Conversation with Vince Gilligan and for the Season 8 episode Script to Screen: Arrival in 2018.

 Its recent history has shown a progression to include a wider breadth of storytelling mediums, and AFF has welcomed guests like John Patrick Shanley and Tracey Scott Wilson discussing playwriting; Sarah Burns and James Moll discussing the art of the documentary; Issa Rae and Bernie Su discussing digital storytelling; and Wendy Calhoun and Jamie Wong discussing writing for virtual reality.
 The upcoming seasons will also play host to experts from the worlds of podcasts, journalism, narrative fiction, and more.

 “On Story will do for Austin film what Austin City Limits did for Austin music.” — Bill Stotesbery, KLRU CEO

-Thanks in part to a grant from the Texas State Library and Archives Commission AFF is digitally preserving video and audio recordings of hundreds of panels with screenwriters and filmmakers from the past 21 years.
-The Austin Film Festival archives are established at the Wittliff Collections at Texas State University and will be available to the public.
+Thanks in part to a grant from the Texas State Library and Archives Commission AFF is digitally preserving video and audio recordings of hundreds of panels with screenwriters and filmmakers from the past 25 years.